Ahmed-Sheekhuna/Hotel-Data-Analysis/README.md

 1. Import data from excel to sql.
 2. Create a database within sql to unify all the data from each year into one unified table
 3. Write queries to analyze revenue growth
+4. Visualise data and summarise using Power BI